DIAGNijmegen/rse-gcapi/docs/getting-started.md

 ## On object identifiers

 To interact with an algorithm, reader study, archive or any other object on Grand Challenge, you must have the proper identifier of that object.
 Identifiers come in the shape of a primary key, a slug, or an API URL.
-For the most part, you can use these interchangeably.

 ### Primary keys
 Primary keys ('pk') are very common in databases and are used to identify specific rows in a table.